Home Copycat Recipes Texas Roadhouse Caesar Dressing

 While this recipe is a pretty accurate copycat of Texas Roadhouse’s, it’s far from the original Caesar dressing.

 You see, the OG dressing calls for raw egg yolks to make an emulsion.
-In the interest of food safety, you’ll use mayonnaise instead.
+But we’ll use mayonnaise to keep things simple.

-Most Caesar dressings also call for anchovies or anchovy paste, but I know that this ingredient isn’t available everywhere.
+Also, most Caesar dressings call for anchovies or anchovy paste, but I know that this ingredient isn’t available everywhere.

-To achieve that salty flavor, throw dry ranch dressing into the mix instead.
+So, to achieve a similar salty flavor, you’ll throw dry ranch dressing into the mix instead.

 What Is in Texas Roadhouse Salad?